ghiggi/gpm_api/docs/source/00_introduction.rst

 and the application of bias correction to refine the satellite-based precipitation estimates.

 In the design of IMERG, a significant challenge is the scarcity of direct measurements from the GPM constellation in most grid cells within any 30-minute period.
-To fill these spatial and temporal gaps left by PMW satellites, IMERG exploits precipitation estimates derived from GEO IR measurements and cloud-motion vectors.
+To fill these spatial and temporal gaps left by PMW satellites, IMERG exploits storm system motion vectors and precipitation estimates derived from GEO IR measurements.

-Cloud-motion vectors enables the backward and forward propagation, or "morphing," of available PMW-derived precipitation measurements across the grid.
+Storm system motion vectors enables the backward and forward propagation, or "morphing," of available PMW-derived precipitation measurements across the grid.
 While IMERG Early uses only forward propagation in time (extrapolation in time), IMERG Late benefits form from both forward and backward propagation (interpolation in time).

 When PMW data are too sparse, IMERG incorporates precipitation estimates derived from GEO IR imagery through a weighted Kalman filter.